sablier-labs/v1-docs/protocol/technical-reference/non-constant-functions.md

 ## Withdraw from Stream

-The withdraw from stream function transfers an amount of money from the Sablier contract to the recipient's account.
+The withdraw from stream function transfers an amount of tokens from the Sablier contract to the recipient's account.
 The withdrawn amount must be less than or equal to the available [balance](./constant-functions#balance-of).
 This function can only be called by the sender or the recipient of the stream, not any third-party.